 It may seem simple, but it is very important to lock your doors and easily accessible windows, even when you are gone for just a few minutes.
 Most crimes are crimes of opportunity.
 It only takes a few seconds for someone to enter your room or your car and take your valuables.
 We recommend that you always lock your door and windows when your room or your car is unattended.
 Don’t give someone the opportunity to make you a victim.

 This may not be seem the most cool thing, but it could save your life.
-If you are going out with someone you don’t know very well or if you are going outside of the campus alone, check in with a friend.
+If you are going out with someone you don’t know very well or if you are going off campus alone, check in with a friend or your family.
 This way if something happens, there will be someone who can alert the University Police Department that you may be in trouble and in need of help.
-Remember, the University Police Department is here to serve you, but it takes all of us, you included, to make the University of North Florida a safe campus to live, study and learn.
+Remember, the UPD is here to serve you, but it takes all of us, you included, to make the University of North Florida a safe campus to live, study and learn.

 Dialing 911 on your phone will connect you to the UPD in the event of an emergency.
 It's also a good idea to add our non-emergency number, (904) 620-2800, to your contacts in case you need us for something less drastic.
 And you know those blue poles with the lights on top throughout campus?
 Those connect straight to the UPD as well.
 Feel free to use them any time you need to reach us.

 Don't be afraid to ask someone if they're doing okay or if they need help. if you aren't comfortable asking that person, tell an RA or professor who can get them the help they need.

 GHB and Rohypnol, the two most popular date rape drugs are odorless, tasteless and colorless, meaning a stranger can easily slip them in your drink.
 Never leave your drink unattended and never accept a drink from someone you don’t know.